English 箭头

 📋 Summary

-The Ubiquity and Impact of Modern Advertising
+The Ubiquity and Annoyance of Modern Ads

 🎯Key Sentences